Magnus-droid/Masters/README.md

 # Examining vehicle honeypot attack data under the scope of existing frameworks

+## Structure
+This repository contains the following folders:
+`command data` - fake data that the honeypot should send to its clients when prompted `images` - notable images (more relevant during the development process) `imports` - Anything the scripts need to function properly `logs` - data collected by the honeypot
+`scrips` - scripts for running the server automatically on bootup and attaching an additional VNIC to the instance

 ## Oracle Cloud Setup:
 The virtual machine that the honeypot in this project is run on is rented from the [Oracle Cloud Infrastructure](https://www.oracle.com/cloud/).
 Once an account has been created, the user can rent up to two AMD Compute VMs for free.
 The steps for setting up these VMs are listed below: